Category Archives: Flash

 If you’re maintaining a legacy project that will not compile or run correctly with the latest Apache Flex SDK, you may prefer to avoid overhauling the entire project simply to make some minor bug fixes.
 If you’d rather continue using the same Flex SDK that project was originally developed with, you’ll be asking yourself, “Where can I find old builds of the Adobe Flex SDK?”
 They’re not exactly easy to find.

-Adobe helpfully provides Archived Flash Player versions and Archived AIR SDK versions on their website.
-However, I had some difficulty finding a similar archive for the Adobe Flex SDK.
-The most promising resource was the SourceForge Flex SDK Downloads, but all of the links point to a strange FlexLicense.swf on blogs.adobe.com that my browser asks me to download instead of running directly.
+Adobe used to helpfully provide archives of Flash Player and AIR SDK versions on their website.
+Unfortunately, those are no longer available.
+Even when they were, I had some difficulty finding a similar archive for the Adobe Flex SDK.
+The most promising resource for Flex was the SourceForge Flex SDK Downloads page, but all of the links seem to be dead now.
+Many pointed to a strange FlexLicense.swf on blogs.adobe.com that my web browser asked me to download.